7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 This post contains affiliate links, which means we may earn a commission if you purchase through our links—at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.
 We only recommend products we use or trust.
 Learn more about affiliate marketing or read our full disclosure.

-It shows up in subtle ways:
+It can show up in subtle ways:

 - Procrastinating on meaningful goals